Top Ten Asturias Beaches (from west to east)

 Playa de Guadamía

 As the tide comes in, seawater floods gently in through the twisting green banks of the beach for safe, relaxing swims.
-When the tide is particularly high and if the sea is fierce, you can witness spectacular bufones, or sonic booms, as the sea collides with the rocks and caves below the cliffs, to the left of the beach.
+When the tide is particularly high and if the sea is fierce, you can witness spectacular bufones, or sonic booms, as the sea collides with the rocks and caves below the cliffs, to the left of the beach (see photo below).
 The mountainous landscape creates a remarkable backdrop for this natural theatre.
 Access is from Llames village.
 Drive from Nueva towards Belmonte then turn right for Cuerres and follow indications for Llames and Playa de Guadamía.

 Playa de San Antonio